There's a "stablecoin invasion" happening. Will this price-stabilized virtual currency be the next big thing to disrupt the crypto space?

 Stablecoins — in the form of digital money — aim to mimic traditional, stable currencies.

-In general, a stablecoin is a cryptocurrency that is collateralized to the value of an underlying asset.
+In general, a stablecoin is a cryptocurrency that is collateralized by the value of an underlying asset.
 What that underlying asset may be varies from coin to coin, which we’ll dive into later in this piece.

 Many stablecoins are pegged at a 1:1 ratio with certain fiat currencies, such as the US dollar or the Euro, which can be traded on exchanges.
 Other stablecoins can be pegged to other kinds of assets, such as precious metals like gold, or even to other cryptocurrencies.